 Of course, your business never stops operating, but the income statement is a good comparison tool for figuring net income increase or decrease per statement period.

 What is ideal for these comparisons is a steady net income growth realization.
 If you find there are more credits to debits, the business's net income increases.
 In other words, your business is doing well.

 When reading your business's profit and loss income statement, keep in mind that the document will be broken down into several detailed parts.
 This may sound intimidating but breaking the income statement into manageable chunks of information makes it easier for you to read and interpret the statement.

-The important task of reading and interpreting the income statement is at the core of understanding your financial situation and the principles of Accounting 101.
+The important task of reading and interpreting the income statement is at the core of understanding your financial situation and the principles of Accounting 101 Financial Terms.
 Your business's income statement should include separate sections on:

 · income from continuing operations